 Getting older is underrated by most.
 It’s a joyful experience to sit back, relax and watch the people in your life grow up, have kids of their own and flourish.
 Age can be a beautiful thing, even as our bodies begin to slow down.
-We spoke with David Shprecher, DO, movement disorders director at Banner Sun Health Research Institute about a well-known illness which afflicts as many as 2% of people older than 65, Parkinson’s disease.
+We spoke with David Shprecher, DO, movement disorders director at Banner Sun Health Research Institute about a well-known illness which afflicts as many as 2% of people older than 65, Parkinson’s disease (PD).

 What is Parkinson’s disease?

-“Parkinson’s is a neurological illness caused by degeneration or breaking down of cells in the nervous system,” explained Dr. Shprecher.
+“Parkinson’s is a neurological illness caused by degeneration or breaking down of nerve cells in the nervous system,” explained Dr. Shprecher.
 “The nature of Parkinson’s disease is progressive, meaning that it gets worse over time.
 There is not currently a cure for Parkinson's disease.”
 To comprehend the natural progression of the disease in people with Parkinson's, we should understand its five stages, as explained by the Parkinson’s Foundation.

 Stage one (early stage)